jameslittle230/jameslittle-dot-me-eleventy/content/blog/8-cors-debug.md

 - But the CORS error is gone from Firefox now.[^2]
 - And from Chrome.
 - After clearing the browser cache, the page looks fine on my girlfriend's computer.
 I think I fixed this.
-- I wonder if I need to clear the Cloudfront cache or add a cachebusting query onto the `<link>` tag.
+- I wonder if I need to clear the Cloudfront cache or add a cachebusting query onto the `<link>` tag?
+Eh, seems like a lot of work, maybe not worth it if everything looks ok.
 - The end.

+<div class="note"><p>

-> Update from the next day: It looks like my `orient-fonts.css` file is being requested twice: once from the `<link>` tag and once as an XHR request so that [EQCSS](https://elementqueries.com/) can analyze the stylesheets and render the element queries properly.
+Update from the next day: It looks like my `orient-fonts.css` file is being requested twice: once from the `<link>` tag and once as an XHR request so that [EQCSS](https://elementqueries.com/) can analyze the stylesheets and render the element queries properly.
 It's those link tag requests that have the CORS headers, but the XHR requests do not.

+</p></div>

 If I had any takeaways, they would have to be that debugging these kinds of issues (especially on systems you don't know well) can be tricky, and it helps to have knowledge of the invariants of the system.
 In this case, I had done my background research on CORS errors so I knew what the ultimate solution would look like: there were response headers that weren't showing up when I expected them to.
 I also knew that because *some* CURL queries responded with the correct CORS headers, there was a problem with some configuration between S3 and the browser: one of the layers working in there was stripping away the response headers I wanted.
 I was then able to examine each layer to narrow down where the problem lies, then read the documentation specific to that layer (thank goodness that documentation exists) to configure the CDN correctly.